qumuchegi/chegi-vercel-blog/README.md

 ## dev

+in the root of this project

+>execute command `vercel login` for login

-start web page dev server, and start vercel serverless function dev server
+to start web page dev server, and start vercel serverless function dev server

-in the root of this project, execute command `vercel dev`

-then will output log bellow when success:
+>execute command `vercel dev` , hen will output log bellow when success:

 ```shell
 ❯ vercel dev